Flamenco/stackeditpro/Features.md

 ## Extract Selection To New Document
 You can now select any text in one document and create a new sibling document from it.

+This procedure is equivalent to:
+* Cutting the selected code
+* Creating a new document using the selected code's heading for a name
+* Pasting the code into the new document
-This procedure is equivalent to cutting the selected code, creating a new document, pasting the code, and renaming the new document, and adding a page link to the original document.
+* Adding a heading and page link to the original document.

 > You will be presented with an *Extract Text confirmation dialog* when executing this action.
+This dialog allows you

 # Fixes
 ## IOS